 2. Determine the Cost of Equipment Use

 For example, you might want to set a different rate for each job site and project.
 You may have a standard rate for an excavator, but due to remote work locations or project densities in certain areas, rates may be higher.
-They must be controlled based on various variables, including hours, days, weeks, months, excess hours, or duration.
+However, they must be controlled based on various variables, including hours, days, weeks, months, excess hours, or duration.

-3. Get Your Construction Equipment Inspected Regularly
+3. Get Your Construction Equipment Inspect Regularly

 It’s inevitable that your equipment return damaged sometimes.
 And, of course, you shouldn’t let this continue.

-Therefore, your pickup and return process must include an inspection to assess the physical repair of assets before loading onto the truck.
+Therefore, your pickup and return process must include an inspection to assess the physical repair of assets before loading them onto the truck.
 If you require each work location to sign off on the condition of the equipment at the time of delivery, then there should be no argument as to who had ownership when the damage took place.